-NG CATEGORT DESCRIPTION (SIXINT) Everyday Living Includes casual sportswear, weekend-wear, sleepwear, clothing for school, casual after-school events, or hanging out with friends This category is designed to expand the 4-H member's shopping experience to include different shopping venues.
-Outfits must be Fantastic Fashions under purchased at a garage sale, consignment store, Goodwill, Salvation \$25 Army, or other retail business.
-Receipts are required for everything 323 that is visible during the interview, except shoes.
+Everyday Living Includes casual sportswear, weekend-wear, sleepwear, clothing for school, casual after-school events, or hanging out with friends Fantastic Fashions under \$25 This category is designed to expand the 4-H member's shopping experience to include different shopping venues.
+Outfits must be purchased at a garage sale, consignment store, Goodwill, Salvation Army, or other retail business.
+Receipts are required for everything that is visible during the interview, except shoes.
 Receipts for garage sales can be handwritten.
 This includes jewelry and accessories.
 Do not need to account for sales tax.
-For ensembles work to dressy activities such as dinner dates, Dressy theater, banquets, and job/scholarship interviews.
+Dressy For ensembles work to dressy activities such as dinner dates, theater, banquets, and job/scholarship interviews.
 Examples are men's and women's suits, dressy dresses, and dressy coats.
-Entry should be a specific outfit that you NEED to know how to Special Interest purchase wisely.
-Entry should be something that reflects a special Special Interest interest of the participant, such as equestrian clothing and riding apparel, dance costumes, hiking clothing, or rock climbing clothing.
+Special Interest Entry should be a specific outfit that you NEED to know how to purchase wisely.
+Entry should be something that reflects a special interest of the participant, such as equestrian clothing and riding apparel, dance costumes, hiking clothing, or rock climbing clothing.